jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2/README.md

 **On-demand instances**

-- No commiment to user to specific time.
+- No commitment to user to specific time.
 - Full control over the life-cycle of instance: when start, stop, etc.
 - Pay only for the seconds that the instance is on state Running.
 - Recommend to short workloads and irregular runnings that cannot be stoped until finish.